-Each of these HVAC components runs on high-voltage electricity, which can be dangerous to your safety and your HVAC system.
-Because of this, we never recommend homeowners replace, repair, or troubleshoot an air conditioner’s electrical components on their own.
+These HVAC parts all use high-voltage electricity, which poses a risk to your safety and the health of your HVAC system.
+For this reason, we never advise homeowners to replace, fix, or troubleshoot an air conditioner on their own.

 HVAC Maintenance You CAN Do